 Freezing and defrosting instructions

-Can be freezed and kept in the freezer for up to three months.
+Can be frozen and kept in the freezer for up to three months.
 Always defrost and heat thoroughly before eating.

 Shop for wine on Grocery >